internal header

 Why did they take so long to tell someone?

-Abusers know that talking about sexual abuse is a taboo subject which encourages their abusive behaviour.
+Abusers know that talking about sexual abuse is a taboo subject, which encourages their abusive behaviour.
 The secrecy and lies will affect how long it may take a child to disclose sexual abuse and how they then subsequently behave.

 Why can’t they describe the abuse when they were interviewed by the police and/or social care?